mstksg/inCode/copy/entries/uncertainty.md

 that we calculated the right derivatives, and implemented the formula correctly?

-What if we could reduce this boilerplate to things that the typechecker can enforce for us?
-That'd be ideal, right?
+What if we could reduce this boilerplate?
 What if we could somehow analytically compute derivatives for functions instead of computing them manually?

 Automatic Differentiation
 -------------------------